 Types of Pneumatic Structures:

-The air-supported structure can be used for sports stadiums in which “bubbles” were used to cover tennis courts and swimming pools, and are also used for many other temporary structures.
+The air-supported structure can be used for sports stadiums in which “bubbles” were used to cover tennis courts and swimming pools and other temporary structures.

 There is no restriction on the number and size of openings and design geometries.